 Though it may seem like something out of old-world Europe, this dimly lit relic of a room, emanating with muted comradery and mutual appreciation is alive and kicking these days.

-While not always advertised, these clandestine, book case-clad bars are in cities you might expect, like London and New York.
-And places you might not expect too.
+While not always advertised, these clandestine, bookcase-clad bars are in cities you might expect, like London and New York—and cities you might not.

 Library Bar (Nomad Hotel), New York, NY

 The fully curated, two-level library is connected by an original spiral staircase imported from the South of France.
 Guests can lounge throughout the day on custom-made furnishings and enjoy light fare and finger foods which are served alongside coffee, tea, wine, and cocktails.
 An eclectic literary collection is available, featuring extensive volumes on such wide-ranging topics as The History of New York, Music, and Cocktails and Spirits.
 Hungry?
 You can order off the regular menu which includes their signature chicken for two dish—a whole chicken stuffed with foi gras.

 Library Bar (Rittenhouse Hotel), Philadelphia, PA